ragempcommunity/ragemp-types/packages/server/README.md

 ### To extend a Mp object, there are 2 ways:

-1. By extend the prototype of the object:
+1. By extending the prototype of the object:

 ```ts
 mp.Player.prototype.myMethod = function myMethod() {